tanelson91/508Project/README.md

 --when inserting a shipment we also need to add to the shipmentPallets table---------------DONE<br>

 /*Need a page for the trucker to enter in his origin, destination and trailer number*/<br>
---whenever a linehaul leaves the terminal it must insert into the LineHaulTravel
+--whenever a linehaul leaves the terminal it must insert into the LineHaulTravel----------DONE

 /*An employee should be able to update shipment conditions at any time, maybe a page for this?*/<br>
 --need to be able to update shipmentConditions